 Going From Best Intentions to Best Practices for DEI

-When it comes to diversity and inclusion, how do you move from best intentions to best practices?
-In this PIVOT episode, Janine Yancey, founder of Emtrain, shares how small businesses can move past ideas and take action all in the effort to help build healthier workplace cultures.
+When it comes to diversity, equity and inclusion, how do you move from best intentions to best practices?
+In this PIVOT episode, Janine Yancey, founder of Emtrain, shares how small businesses can take action to help build healthier workplace cultures.

 As an employment attorney and advisor, Janine Yancey repeatedly noticed the same issues in the workplace, and she wasn’t satisfied with merely treating the symptoms.
 Instead of sitting on the sidelines, she took action founding her own company, Emtrain, where she helps businesses and their teams reduce bias, harassment and ethics problems in the workplace.

-In this episode, Janine joins the People Ops Podcast to discuss diversity and inclusion, and what levers businesses can use to move their organizations forward.
+Janine joins the People Ops Podcast to discuss what levers —and experiences—businesses can use to move their organizations and behaviors forward.

 On this episode, you’ll hear: